 Over time, it can cause you to view all relationships negatively.
 You may then feel as if you can trust no one, so you withdraw or lash out to protect yourself.
 This can harm any relationship and lead to a pattern of unhealthy, unhappy intimate relationships.

-How to heal from relationship trauma
+10 ways to heal from relationship trauma

 While relationship trauma can create distressing symptoms and negative patterns, it is possible to rewire the brain and heal from trauma.
 According to trauma experts, the adult brain can repair itself after a trauma.
 This requires you to practice new habits or think about things differently.